Songtech-0912/SCoC/README.md

 **Q: If the [No Code of Conduct](https://github.com/domgetter/NCoC) exists, why modify it?
 It seems good enough to me already.**

 A: I fully agree with the No Code of Conduct.
 However, not everyone might be clear with the terms *"we are all adults. capable of having adult discussions."* That's why I've elaborated that clause into a more extensive rule of conduct.

+**Q: But surely people aren't that sensible!
+What happens if someone gets offended by someone else?**

+A: In most cases, people don't usually want to intentionally hurt others.
+Someone having a bad day might just make a comment that others may deem offensive, and not be aware of the comment's offensiveness to the other person.
+Dealing with this is simple: the offended person should say to the commentor "hey, I was offended by something you said, can we talk this out in private?"
+Once those two people can engage in a private conversation, the issue is resolved quickly.

+However, if the individual making the offensive comment makes *numerous attempts* to offend others, and *does not respond* to requests to disengage and talk in private, this is considered harrassment.
+In this case, that individual is clearly toxic to the community, and should not be allowed participate in further community discussions for the time being.
+If the individual sends a message to the community leaders to apologize for their actions, then they may rejoin the community.
+However, as long as they do not apologize, they will not be allowed to rejoin.

+Again, I believe that most people are already sensible enough to know this.
+This is also **already in** the sensible code of conduct, albeit in a more condensed form.

 **Q: Great!
 How do I add this to my project?**